PHILIPP111007/phils_network/README.md

 # phils_network

-Minimalistic social network written using Django and React.
+Minimalistic social network written using Django, FastAPI and React.

 > You may donate to [phils_network](https://github.com/PHILIPP111007/phils_network) project:
 >